junzhengca/easy-reheat/README.md

 You can checkout EasyReheat at [easyreheat.com](http://easyreheat.com).
 Proudly powered by Microsoft Azure.

-EasyReheat is also avaliable via Azuer Bot Service.
+EasyReheat is also avaliable via Azure Bot Service.